isaaclyman/pooty/README.md

 #### `model()`:
 A home for your data model.
 The base `key: value` pair is modeled after `property name: CSS selector`.
-The CSS selector may refer to one or many page elements; Pooty will keep all of them up to date.
+Property names may not contain spaces; use a dash instead.
+CSS selectors may refer to one or many page elements, and Pooty will keep all of them up to date.
 You may nest these as necessary:

 ```javascript
 {